mattroy/DataMiningProject/README.md

 * feature_gen.py - creates feature file for training svm.
 Output is in format for libsvm.
 * stop_words.txt - a list of stopwords to be removed from paper titles and abstracts when processing.
 * get_venues.py - list all the canonical venues found in a corpus.
 This is useful for seeing if papers have the same venue, but a slight naming difference causes them to be in different venues.
+* eval_features.py - creates a feature file for papers in the eval data set.

 ---
 * config.cfg - contains settings for all scripts, this will be useful to run multiple experiments without needing to edit the code or move/edit the existing ouputs